mjirik/digital_decellularization/README.md

 * Extraction of extracellular matrix from histological microscopic images of the liver using segmentation and inpainting methods https://colab.research.google.com/drive/1Ss9Z2qciXUauu5FqmUMaaBH8MZtGplRT?usp=sharing

 ## Code Repositories
+[wsitools](https://github.com/mjirik/wsitools) - Software for working with Whole Slide Images [LiverGAN](https://github.com/VaJavorek/livergan) - GAN methods used in the paper [Step by step](https://github.com/janburian/Masters_thesis) - Step by step methods used in the paper

 ## Public Dataset
 TBA